The Hierarchy of Controls and Sharps Safety

 It is clear that the Hierarchy of Controls is an effective workplace health and safety approach, which can be utilised to control the risk of sharps injuries among healthcare workers.
 Unfortunately, facilities tend to focus on administrative controls and PPE, as they appear easier and cheaper to implement (13).
 To reach safety solutions that are more effective in the long-term, facilities should instead prioritise higher levels of the hierarchy.
 For more information on how we can assist facilities implement more effective control measures to keep staff safe from sharps injuries, contact Qlicksmart here.

 About the Author: Annabel Wheatley is a graduating student from the University of Queensland, with a double major in marketing and psychology.
-She has written similar blogs in medical safety.
+She had researched and written about medical safety including risks of sharps injuries.

 - National Health and Medical Research Council.
 (2019).
 Australian Guidelines for the Prevention and Controls of Infection in Healthcare. https://www.nhmrc.gov.au/about-us/publications/australian-guidelines-prevention-and-control-infection-healthcare-2019#block-views-block-file-attachments-content-block-1